 Start your morning in the town of Old Fort, named for a Revolutionary-era fortification that once stood on the western border of European settlement.
 Old Fort Ride House serves up locally roasted coffee alongside baked goods, breakfast burritos and quiches — the perfect power up for another day of adventure.

-For mountain bikers, Old Fort offers a number of fantastic trails to explore — and the folks at the Ride House will be more than happy to make a recommendation.
-If you’re in the mood for a gentler hike, check out the trail to Catawba Falls.
-The 3-mile round-trip hike criss crosses the Catawba River and ends at a breathtaking 340-food double waterfall.
+For mountain bikers, Old Fort offers a number of fantastic trails to explore.
+The latest new trail system is the Old Fort Gateway Trails, which offers six miles of mountain biking and hiking paths.
+If you’re in the mood for a gentler hike, check out the trail to Catawba Falls.* The 3-mile round-trip hike criss-crosses the Catawba River and ends at a breathtaking 340-food double waterfall.

 Pull up a chair on the creekside patio at Hillman Beer, and raise a glass (of local craft beer) to a great mountain vacation — it pairs perfectly with their HB Signature burger, and an awesome Blue Ridge vibe.